 Floatation, flotation or float therapy is one of the most effective natural remedies for high blood pressure.
 Floatation therapy is also known as Restricted Environmental Stimulation Therapy, or REST, as it creates an almost sensory-free environment in which the effects of gravity, temperature, light and sound sensations are removed.
-This frees your brain from interpreting incoming messages so it can focus on resetting the body’s physiology back to normal levels – including blood pressure.
+This frees your brain from interpreting incoming messages so it can focus on resetting the body’s physiology back to normal levels – including a high blood pressure.

 What is floatation therapy